 - Rescue Romance: His relationship with Masaki began when she used her Quincy powers to save him from a powerful Hollow, and then he bonded his soul to hers to stop her from Hollowfying.

 - Shrine to the Fallen: Isshin Kurosaki keeps a wall-sized poster of his deceased wife and often makes a show of crying to her over his children.
+It irritates them and they wish he'd take the poster down.

 - Smoking Is Cool: Masaki told him the only time he looked cool was when he was smoking.
 He only smokes once a year - in front of her grave, on the anniversary of her death.